 Approved Fee for the following year

-Affiliation fees – effective 1 July, 2019 (Clubs also charge a membership fee – view the relevant total fee via the membership portal – see “New Members JOIN”) (at the very top of this page).
+Affiliation fees – effective 1 July, 2020 (Clubs also charge a membership fee – view the relevant total fee via the membership portal.)
 Some Clubs may also charge (for new members) a Joining Fee – enquire with the Club about that.
-(Fees review: ARCHERY SA, 9 August, 2018.)
+(Fees review: ARCHERY SA, 11 June, 2020.)

 **Fees subject to change

 The Sports Vouchers program is a Government of South Australia initiative administered by the Office for Recreation, Sport and Racing.
 The program provides an opportunity for primary school aged children from Reception to Year 7 to receive up to a $100 discount on sports membership/registration fees.
 The purpose is to increase the number of children playing organised sport by reducing cost as a barrier to participate.
 (Make sure to use the relevant year’s Voucher.)

 Is your Club participating?
 For further information, visit the Sports Vouchers website.